 Have the experience of a lifetime and immerse yourself in a culture other your own.
-Experience another country for a semester through the AU international exchange program.
-Study art in Rome, Spanish in Barcelona or history in Madrid.
+Experience another country for a semester through an AU international exchange program in Barcelona or Madrid, Spain.
 As you explore faraway places, you'll learn more about yourself in the process.

 In addition to sending students out into the world, Aurora University also hosts international students from partner universities as part of its exchange program.
 The experience not only gives students from other countries the opportunity to study in the United States in a major metropolitan area; it also exposes AU students to different cultures on campus, creating a global community right here in Aurora.

 May Term offers courses specifically developed for a three-week format, including classes that involve travel/study trips to destinations in the United States and abroad.
 Previous courses have included travel to Costa Rica, Honduras, London, Paris and Rome.
 In addition offering students the opportunity to learn about a culture first hand, many of the trips also include a service component.

 The Office of Alumni Relations hosts international trips for alumni, students, friends and the community.
 In 2013, alumni will explore the South of France, including Provence and le Côte D'Azur, to follow in the footsteps of Cézanne, Van Gogh, Picasso and Matisse.
 The trip will be led by Dr. Stephen Sawyer, Chair of the history department at the American University of Paris.
 Previous trips include a 2010 trip to Italy and a 2011 trip to Paris.